 - Snapper and salmon action with the 1DFR rods

-- Fishing the 1DFR on a inflatable pool tube in the bay
+- Fishing the 1DFR on an inflatable pool tube in the bay

 The 1DFR range – Size and lengths

-The 1DFR salt range is quite comprehensive.
+The Savage Gear 1DFR fishing rod salt range is quite comprehensive.
 They come in many sizes and weights that cover most lure fishing requirements in Australia.
-These areas have been categorised as inshore, offshore and shorespin.
+These areas have been categorised as inshore, offshore and short spin.
 The inshore spin series for lighter fishing targeting species such as pinkies, whiting, flathead.
 The offshore spin series for targeting bigger species of fish such as Snapper and Gummy sharks.
-And shorespin spin series providing long casting distance for species such as Salmon, Mulloway, Tailor and squid.
+And shore spin series providing long casting distance for species such as Salmon, Mulloway, Tailor and squid.

 They also have 1DFR bait caster known as the browser